smcclatchy/exp-design/_episodes/05-anova.md

 Note that the residuals are plotted along one of two fitted values - the one for standard chow (25.9), or the predicted value for high-fat diet (28.5).
 There should be constant variance vertically and points should scatter symmetrically around zero.
 The plot indicates the 3 data points that stand out as outliers, with index numbers supplied for each.

 ## A Bad Model
 Now let's look at one that is unmistakably bad.
 This is a linear model created from a fake dataset.
+Notice that the slope of the line is nearly horizontal.

 ![](../fig/bad-linear-model.png)

+If we look at a summary of the linear model, we can see that the residuals aren't normally distributed.

 ~~~